lwy0007123/lwy0007123.github.io/source/_posts/Install-ArchLinux-again.md

 pacman -S grub efibootmgr os-prober grub-install --efi-directory=/boot --bootloader-id=ArchLinux --recheck

-# If your windows boot loader in other EFI partion, you can mount the partion,
+# If your windows boot loader in other EFI partition, you can mount the partition,
 # and copy `Boot` and `Microsoft` to your /boot/EFI/, otherwise, grub can not
 # find your windows boot loader.